 The Disney Vacation Club is a timeshare program that allows members to stay at Disney-owned properties worldwide.

 While it might seem intimidating at first, knowing the various Disney acronyms and terms can make your trip to the parks more enjoyable and efficient.
-From Disney Genie+ to Rider Switch, and from table-service to quick-service restaurants, understanding the lingo can help you navigate the parks like a true Disney professional!
-Let us know if there are any Disney acronyms we left off or if there's one you have a question about.
+From Lightning Lane passes to Rider Switch, and from table-service to quick-service restaurants, understanding the lingo can help you navigate the parks like a true Disney professional!
+Did we leave off any Disney acronyms?
+Do you have any questions?
+Let us know in the comments!
 We are hoppy to help!

-Related: Planning A Disney World Vacation in 2023?
-Here Are 16 Key Things to Know
+Related: Planning a Disney World Vacation in 2025 or Beyond?
+Here Are 15 Key Things to Know

 Hoppy planning!